Truncated Kernel Stochastic Gradient Descent on Spheres: Main Results

 When $2\theta s < 1 - t$,

 \end{theorem}

-If we choose a constant step size, i.e., $t = 0$ and $\theta > \frac{1}{2s}$, the excess risk will achieve a rate of $\mathcal{O}\left(\frac{1}{n}\right)$.
-In the noiseless case, even in the absence of the typical prior assumptions used in kernel methods, such as the regularization parameter and the eigenvalue conditions of the unknown distribution (\autoref{hyp2} (b)), the T-kernel SGD algorithm can still achieve the optimal rate of $\mathcal{O}\left(\frac{1}{n}\right)$ \cite{berthier2020tight}.
+If we choose a constant step size, i.e., $t = 0$ and $\theta > \frac{1}{2s}$, the excess risk achieves a rate of $\mathcal{O}\left(\frac{1}{n}\right)$.
+In the noiseless case, even without the typical prior assumptions used in kernel methods—such as the regularization parameter and the eigenvalue conditions of the unknown distribution (\autoref{hyp2} (b))—the T-kernel SGD algorithm still achieves the optimal rate of $\mathcal{O}\left(\frac{1}{n}\right)$ \cite{berthier2020tight}.

 We now consider the case where noise is present (\autoref{hyp4} holds), but the regularization parameter $r$ is unknown.

 \begin{theorem} Suppose that \autoref{hyp1}, \autoref{hyp2} (b) (with $0 < C_2 \leq 1 \leq C_1 < \infty$, $0<M_u<\infty$ and $s>1/2$), \autoref{hyp3} (a), and \autoref{hyp4} hold.
 For any truncation level parameter $\theta>0$, take the step size $\gamma_n = \gamma_0 n^{-t}$ with $0 \leq t < \frac{1}{2}$ such that $\gamma_0 < \min\left\{\frac{2s-1}{4s}, \frac{1}{C_1}\right\}$ and $1 - t < 2\theta s$, then